exploratory-io/book/tutorials/quick-start.md

 ![](images/quick-start-51.png)

-This will automatically update the chart and now you can see it is showing the range of the delay times for the worst 100 flights by carrier.
+This will automatically update the chart.
+It is now showing the range of the delay times for the worst 100 flights for each carrier.

 ![](images/quick-start-52.png)